Cost of Re-mortgaging

 How long it will take from your new mortgage offer being received by us until we are in a position to draw down the mortgage advance will depend on a number of factors.
 The average process takes between 3-9 weeks.

 It can be quicker or slower, depending on the parties in the chain.
 For example, if your new Lender does not require searches to be carried out and there are no issues with the title to your property it could take 3 weeks.
-However, if you are mortgaging a leasehold property and your new Lender requires searches, this can take significantly longer, between 6 and 9 weeks.
-In such, a situation additional charges would apply.
+However, if you are mortgaging a leasehold property and/ or your new Lender requires searches, this can take significantly longer, between 6 and 9 weeks.

 Stages of the process